cryptopp-modern/cryptopp-modern.com/content/docs/getting-started/installation.md

 ## Build with CMake

-CMake is the recommended build system for cryptopp-modern.
-It provides IDE integration, presets for common configurations, and proper `find_package()` support for consuming projects.
+CMake is one of the supported build systems for cryptopp-modern.
+It provides IDE integration, presets for common configurations, and proper find_package() support for consuming projects.

 ### Linux / macOS